platformatic/platformatic/docs/service/plugin.md

 ```

 By default the folder will be added as a prefix to all the routes defined within them.
-See the autoload documentation for all the options to customize this behavior.
+See the [autoload](../runtime/configuration.md#autoload) documentation for all the options to customize this behavior.

-## Multiple plugins
+## Multiple Plugins

 Multiple plugins can be loaded in parallel by specifying an array: